Shiva-sainiiii/Level-1-Task-1/README.md

 *Features* 🎯

 - Responsive design for seamless user experience 📈
-- Showcase of [number]+ projects with descriptions and images 📚
+- Showcase of 5 projects with descriptions and images 📚
 - Detailed information about my skills, education, and experience 📝
 - Blog section for sharing knowledge and insights 📰
 - Contact form for easy communication 📲